pombredanne/res20/readme.md

 ## Sourceforge

-I filtered by "Freshness: Recently updated" and "Environment: Console/Terminal", sorted by "Most Popular", and went down the list, recording the first five projects that used shell.
+On 18 September 2012, I filtered by "Freshness: Recently updated" and "Environment: Console/Terminal", sorted by "Most Popular", and went down the list, recording the first five projects that used shell.

 1. [Ubuntuzilla](http://ubuntuzilla.sourceforge.net) doesn't use shell scripts anymore, but they [used to](http://sourceforge.net/apps/mediawiki/ubuntuzilla/index.php?title=Ubuntuzilla_Shell_Scripts)